 Mix and Pour Your Epoxy Resin

-4. Don’t forget to put on your nitrile gloves before you begin using the resin.
+4. Don’t forget to put on your nitrile gloves and safety glasses before you begin using the resin.
 Amazing Clear Cast is a clear epoxy that is measured and mixed in a 1:1 ratio by volume.
 Combine 4 oz of resin and 4 oz of the hardener and mix thoroughly with a stir stick for 2 – 4 minutes.
 Once the mixture is completely clear and has no swirls, it’s ready to pour.

 5. When you pour the layer of resin, you’ll notice how it begins to spread out on its own.
 This is because Amazing Clear Cast is self-leveling.
 So you don’t need to pour everywhere to make sure it fills in evenly.